beto-rodriguez/LiveCharts2/CONTRIBUTING.md

 # Naming files

-The documentation is generated autmatically so it is important that all the files are named the same as the object name.
+The documentation is generated autmatically, it is important that all the files are named the same as the object name.

 for the following class, the file must be named `Hello.cs`